ryouze/header-warden/README.md

 **Note:** On Windows, a modern terminal emulator like [Windows Terminal](https://github.com/microsoft/terminal) is recommended, although the default Command Prompt will display UTF-8 characters correctly.

+### Multithreading

+When processing three or more files, multithreading is enabled, and results are printed asynchronously as each file is processed.
+For one or two files, multithreading is disabled to avoid unnecessary overhead.
+Note that if you pass a directory, more than two files may be found through recursive search, which will enable multithreading.

+Within each file, however, the app analyzes lines sequentially, one at a time.
+While it’s technically possible to make this line-by-line analysis multithreaded, doing so would add significant complexity and overhead, as most files are analyzed in milliseconds (e.g., 25 ms in total for all files in this project).
+Only *exceptionally large files* (e.g., the 11.5MB header file containing embedded font data in my [aegyo](https://github.com/ryouze/aegyo) app, which even causes GitHub’s language detection to fail) might benefit from within-file multithreading.
+For 99% of files, however, this approach would actually *reduce* performance, making the current implementation more efficient for the expected use case.

+With this in mind, large files will always appear at the end of the output due to their longer processing time, while results for smaller files are displayed immediately.

 ## Flags

 ```sh